 Despite her great success, she didn’t have a chance to meet the Kaiser’s family until January of 1903, when she was asked to sing at a palace event.
 Always a rebel, she refused to observe the mourning dress code of the court, claiming that the required colors of black or lavender simply weren’t “becoming” on her; consequently, she arrived dressed in white.
 Despite her flout of tradition, the royal family was charmed.
 It became the first of many visits.

 During one of them, she met the Crown Prince Wilhelm, heir to the throne.
 The two instantly felt a kinship…and maybe something more.
-Wilhelm immediately developed a sudden passion for grand opera, coming to see Farrar whenever she sang and making (unsuccessful, apparently) attempts to visit her backstage.
+Wilhelm developed a sudden passion for grand opera, coming to see Farrar whenever she sang and making attempts to visit her backstage.
 Rumors about her love life swirled, but Farrar insists (unconvincingly) in her first memoir that nothing romantic ever happened between them.

 Her association with the Crown Prince was good for business.
 By the end of the year she was acknowledged as one of the brightest stars in Berlin.
 But she was young, ambitious, and hungry to branch out.
 On a trip to Paris she sang for the directors of the Paris and Monte Carlo operas, as well as the current and future heads of the Met.
-It was Raoul Gunsberg of Monte Carlo who ultimately offered the most attractive contract.
+It was Raoul Gunsberg from Monte Carlo who ultimately offered the most attractive contract.

-Her European reputation grew so rapidly that in the spring of 1906 Richard Strauss himself asked her if she’d take on the role of Salome in Berlin.
+Her European reputation grew so rapidly that in the spring of 1906 Richard Strauss himself asked her if she’d assume the role of Salome in Berlin.
 He was so eager for her to do so that he offered to rewrite the part for her.
 “You, Farrar, have such dramatic possibilities, [you] can act and dance half-naked, so no one will care if you sing or not.”
 Despite that compliment (if that’s what it was…), she ultimately turned down the offer, afraid that the demanding part would injure her voice.

-At this time, she was seeking instruction with perhaps her greatest mentor, soprano Lilli Lehmann.
+At this time, she was seeking instruction with her greatest mentor, soprano Lilli Lehmann.
 Years later she wrote:

 Beautiful Lilli Lehmann—stately and serene as a queen; with a wonderful personality which seemed naturally to dominate every presence in the room; past the meridian of life yet with an unbroken record of world achievement behind her; greatest living exponent of Mozart, of Brahms, of Liszt, of Wagner—what more can I say of her than that I approached her with the deference and respect which were her due?
 I was an eager and humble beginner; she of another generation.
 My desire to secure her as my instructor seemed almost presumptuous; yet, after hearing me sing, Lilli kindly consented to take me, and I am happy and proud to state that I have been her pupil at all times since that first meeting.

 After taking Europe by storm, there was one important stage left to conquer: New York’s Metropolitan.
 Heinrich Conried, the Met’s director from 1903 to 1908, wanted badly to present her, but Farrar drove a hard bargain.
 She wasn’t about to return to America until she got everything she wanted, and so negotiations continued on-and-off for years.
-Her mother carefully studied the relevant law to ensure that any resulting contract would be beneficial for her daughter.
+Her mother carefully studied relevant laws to ensure that any resulting contract would be beneficial for her daughter.
 The concessions the Farrar women ultimately won were staggering: